 5.1.
-CodeQL Signature for Unity OpenURL Vulnerability
+CodeQL signature for unity openURL vulnerability

 CodeQL allows for powerful Static Application Security Testing (SAST) including taint analysis and data flow analysis.
-For example, GitHub is using it for batch scanning for vulnerabilities.
+For example, GitHub uses it for batch scanning for vulnerabilities.
 We defined a CodeQL query and a build configuration which can detect vulnerabilities in Unity's OpenURL method.
-This is the vulnerability that we discovered and responsibly disclosed, see Appendix K and Appendix L in supplemental materials.
-The vulnerability signature is publicly available at the repository6.
+This is the vulnerability that we discovered and responsibly disclosed.
+The vulnerability signature is publicly available at the repository.

-However, CodeQL database creation is currently available only as a per-request service on LGTM7.
+However, CodeQL database creation is currently available only as a per-request service on LGTM.
 In the case of C# projects, CodeQL supports Microsoft Visual Studio builds with msbuild, while Unity-based projects can be compiled with Unity's own build system.
-Unfortunately,

-CodeQL and LGTM lack direct support for projects based on Unity build system and buildless parser does not have UnityEngine API available.
-To leverage the power of CodeQL and achieve successful build by LGTM, we decided to use API placeholders for UnityEngine namespace, as the application compiled by LGTM is intended only for CodeQL analysis.
+Unfortunately, CodeQL and LGTM lack direct support for projects based on the Unity build system and at the time the buildless parser did not have UnityEngine API available.
+To leverage the power of CodeQL and achieve successful build by LGTM, we decided to use API placeholders for the UnityEngine namespace, as the application compiled by LGTM is intended only for CodeQL analysis.
 This way, Unity-based projects can be built in LGTM to extract information for CodeQL queries.

 5.2.
-Unity OpenURL Exploit Demo
+Unity OpenURL exploit demo

 We implemented an example vulnerable Unity application to fully demonstrate all the possible cases how OpenURL can be exploited.
 Our aim is to raise developers' awareness about this vulnerability.
-The demo exploit application is available from its repository8.
+The demo exploit application is available in our repository.